Ecclesiastical History of the English People: Omissions and bias

 Bede apparently had no informant at any of the main Mercian religious houses.
-His information about Mercia came from Lastingham, in Northumbria, and from Lindsey, a province on the borders of Northumbria and Mercia.
+His information about Mercia came from Lastingham, now in North Yorkshire, and from Lindsey, a province on the borders of Northumbria and Mercia.
 As a result, there are noticeable gaps in his coverage of Mercian church history, such as his omission of the division of the huge Mercian diocese by Theodore in the late 7th century.
 Bede's regional bias is apparent.

 There were clearly gaps in Bede's knowledge, but Bede also says little on some topics that he must have been familiar with.
 For example, although Bede recounts Wilfrid's missionary activities, he does not give a full account of his conflict with Archbishop Theodore of Canterbury, or his ambition and aristocratic lifestyle.
 Only the existence of other sources such as the Life of Wilfrid make it clear what Bede discreetly avoids saying.
-The omissions are not restricted to Wilfrid; Bede makes no mention at all of Boniface, though it is unlikely he knew little of him; the final book contains less information about the church in his own day than could be expected.
+The omissions are not restricted to Wilfrid; Bede makes no mention at all of the English missionary Boniface, though it is unlikely he knew little of him; the final book contains less information about the church in his own day than could be expected.
 A possible explanation for Bede's discretion may be found in his comment that one should not make public accusations against church figures, no matter what their sins; Bede may have found little good to say about the church in his day and hence preferred to keep silent.
 It is clear that he did have fault to find; his letter to Ecgberht contains several criticisms of the church.

 The Historia Ecclesiastica has more to say about episcopal events than it does about the monasteries of England.
 Bede does shed some light on monastic affairs; in particular, he comments in book V that many Northumbrians are laying aside their arms and entering monasteries "rather than study the arts of war.
 What the result of this will be the future will show."
 This veiled comment, another example of Bede's discretion in commenting on current affairs, could be interpreted as ominous given Bede's more specific criticism of quasi-monasteries in his letter to Ecgberht, written three years later.

 Bede's account of life at the court of the Anglo-Saxon kings includes little of the violence that Gregory of Tours mentions as a frequent occurrence at the Frankish court.
 It is possible that the courts were as different as their descriptions make them appear but it is more likely that Bede omitted some of the violent reality.
 Bede states that he wrote the work as an instruction for rulers, in order that "the thoughtful listener is spurred on to imitate the good".
 It also was no part of Bede's purpose to describe the kings who did not convert to Christianity in the Historia.